deathaplenty/Auramance/src/navbar/species.md

 ---
 title: Species
 layout: page
-categories:  navbar
+navbar: true
 permalink: /species/
 ---
 This is an exhaustive list of all species in the game

-{% include pageList.md category="species"%}
+{% include pageList.md type="specie"%}